Enter your details and we’ll send the guide right to your inbox!

-Understanding the solar industry and your competitors goes hand in hand.
+Understanding the solar industry and your competitors go hand in hand.
 Knowing the industry doesn’t simply mean complying with the rules and regulations.
-It is important to keep an eye out for changing trends within the solar and related industries, and to stay relevant by being able to pitch your company’s strengths against those of your competitors.
-Making knowledge driven decisions allows you to stay ahead of the curve.
+It is important to keep an eye out for changing trends within the solar and related industries and to stay relevant by being able to pitch your company’s strengths against those of your competitors.
+Making knowledge-driven decisions allows you to stay ahead of the curve.

 The solar industry, like any other industry, has key driving factors that influence its performance.
 IBIS World has identified four prominent driving factors for the current market in Australia (IBISWorld Industry Report, Solar Panel Installation in Australia, 2017).
 These include (see right):

 “When retail electricity prices increase significantly, households may opt to install solar panels to reduce their energy costs.”Household discretionary income

 “Discretionary income is the amount of income available for consumers to spend after accounting for all essential expenses.
 Given that solar panels are a non-essential purchase, households may opt to install solar panels only when discretionary income increases.”Environmental concerns of the public

 “Rising public concerns over environmental issues, particularly regarding the environmental effects of electricity that is generated using fossil fuels, typically drive the household adoption of solar panels.”Number of households and new houses

 “Industry players install household solar panels on behalf of electricity retailing companies and other solar panel retailers.
 A rise in the number of households tends to increase the number of potential solar panel installations that can be contracted to industry firms.”

 Looking at trends and market indicators in the solar industry like these can help your business.
 The market analysis data of smallscale PV installations from the Australian PV Institute is a great resource.
 Their research indicates that people are opting for larger installations sizes than previous years.
 This knowledge could help you tailor the right sized system for the current market.